-The Directors are responsible for the other information.
-The other information comprises the Chairman's Statement, the CEO's Review, the Board of Directors pages, the Executive Management pages, Governance Structure pages, the Corporate Social Responsibility Report, the Directors' Report, the Remuneration Report, the Corporate Governance Statement of Compliance, the Capital Adequacy and Risk Disclosures Report and the Five Year Summaries, which we obtained prior to the date of this Auditor's Report.
-However, the other information does not include the Bank's and the Group's financial statements and our Auditor's Report thereon.
+The directors are responsible for the other information.
+The other information comprises the Chairman's Statement, the CEO's Review, the Board of Directors page, the Executive Management page, Governance Structure page, the Corporate Social Responsibility Report, the Directors' Report, the Remuneration Report, the Corporate Governance Statement of Compliance, the Capital Adequacy and Risk Disclosures Report and the Five Year Summaries which we obtained prior to the date of this auditor's report.
+However, the other information does not include the Bank's and the Group's financial statements and our auditor's report thereon.

-Except for our opinion on the Directors' Report in accordance with the Companies Act [Cap.
-386] and on the Corporate Governance Statement in accordance with the Listing Rules issued by the Maltese Listing Authority, our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Except for our opinion on the Directors' Report in accordance with the Companies Act (Cap.
+386), on the Corporate Governance Statement and on the Remuneration Report in accordance with the Listing Rules issued by the Maltese Listing Authority, our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information that we obtained prior to the date of this Auditor's Report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.